Piglet's Big Movie: Plot

 Piglet has made a scrapbook containing pictures that depict all of the adventures he has gone on with his friends.
 One day, Piglet meets Winnie the Pooh, Tigger, Rabbit, and Eeyore, who exclude him from their plot to steal a swarm of bees' honey because of his small size, even after Piglet saves them from being attacked by the bees.
 Disheartened, Piglet sets out to discover how he can be useful.
 Meanwhile, after being getting attacked by the bees a second time, Piglet's friends discover his disappearance and decide to search for him; using Piglet's scrapbook as a guide, they use its pictures to tell the stories depicted therein, leading to several flashbacks.

 The first story tells when Kanga and Roo first moved to the Hundred Acre Wood.
-Pooh, Piglet, Tigger, and Rabbit are afraid of the newcomers and Rabbit concocts a plan to use Piglet as a decoy, so they can ransom Roo to force Kanga to leave.
+Pooh, Piglet, Tigger, and Rabbit are afraid of them and Rabbit concocts a plan to use Piglet as a decoy, so they can ransom Roo to force Kanga to leave.
 Kanga sees through the ruse and decides to play along by pretending that Piglet is Roo.
 Initially frightened and embarrassed by Kanga's strict behavior towards him, Piglet soon begins to realize her kindness, and he convinces his friends to accept Kanga and Roo into the Wood.
 Back in the present, Roo joins the others in searching for Piglet.

 The second story tells how Christopher Robin led everyone in the Hundred Acre Wood on an expedition to find the North Pole.
 The adventure turns catastrophic when Roo falls into a river as the rest of the gang frantically attempt to save him.
 Piglet uses a long stick to launch Roo out of the river before giving the stick to Pooh to try to catch Roo, who is caught by Kanga.
 Piglet's heroism is overlooked when Christopher Robin sees Pooh holding the stick, believing it to be the North Pole, and credits Pooh for finding it.
 Back in the present, the friends begin to realize how much they have ignored Piglet's actions.